 Lost uncontactable and lost inactive accounts are still held by super funds, whereas unclaimed super money is transferred to the Australian Taxation Office.

-Tax Office figures show that as at June 2016 there is approximately 6 million lost and ATO held accounts with a total value of over $14 billion.
+Tax Office figures show that as at June 2016 there are approximately 6 million lost and ATO held accounts with a total value of over $14 billion.